Client Rights and Grievance Specialist

 The DMHAS Client Grievance Procedure does not cover: matters under the jurisdiction of the Psychiatric Security Review Board; client to client complaints; entities that are not contracted by DMHAS or which do not provide direct services for treatment, amelioration of psychiatric and/or substance use disorder.

 Statewide Advocacy Programs:

-Everyone has the right to help from an advocate, even if the person has a conservator and there are three statewide advocacy programs including:
+Everyone has the right to get help from an advocate, even if the person has a conservator.
+Three statewide advocacy programs are:

 - Connecticut Legal Rights Project (CLRP) - 1-877-402-2299

 CLRP attorneys and paralegals primarily advocate on behalf of persons with psychiatric disabilities who receive services from DMHAS operated facilities and contracted providers.